The following are the rules for the Louisiana Startup Prize competition for 2015.

 The Louisiana Startup Prize (sometimes referred to herein as the “LASP” or “Startup Prize”) is a competition and business development incubator organized and owned by the Film Prize Foundation, Inc., a Louisiana non-profit organization (“FPF”).
 The FPF sometimes does business as the “Louisiana Startup Prize”.
 The FPF reserves the right to amend these rules at any time, in its own discretion.
 Further, the interpretation of these rules shall be made solely by Gregory Kallenberg, who is the President of the FPF and Executive Director of the Startup Prize, in his sole discretion.
 Contestants in the Startup Prize must abide by the following rules in order to participate in the Startup Prize and to compete for the prizes and honors that may be offered by the LASP.

 - Louisiana Startup Prize.
 The Louisiana Startup Prize is a startup business competition open to entrepreneurs of any nationality.
 A business will be considered for competition only if it is considered to be early-stage.
-An early-stage business is classified as one that is no more than three (3) years old, does not exceed $500,000 in equity-based investment, and does not exceed $1 million in annual revenue at the time of application.
+An early-stage business is classified as one that is no more than three (3) years old, does not exceed $1 million in equity-based investment, and does not exceed $1 million in annual revenue at the time of application.
 The LASP reserves the right to determine the eligibility of any project.
 Special consideration will be given to businesses that are considered “scalable.”
 All qualified entries must be independently owned companies.
 Companies owned, financed or developed by a parent company that does not meet the “early-stage” requirements are ineligible for competition.
 Companies focused in the following industries/subject matter areas are not eligible:

 - Pornography or prostitution;